 The Virtual St Paul’s Cathedral Project will enable us to experience worship and preaching at St Paul’s Cathedral and in Paul’s Churchyard as events that unfold over time and on particular occasions in London in the early seventeenth century.

 In time, this site will host a visual model of St Paul’s Cathedral and the surrounding churchyard, together with a recreation of worship for Easter Sunday 1624, with all the liturgical events of the day, including choir and organ music plus a sermon in the morning by Bishop Lancelot Andrewes and a sermon in the afternoon by John Donne, Dean of the cathedral.

-The Virtual Paul’s Cross Project enables us to experience the delivery of John Donne’s sermon for Gunpowder Day, November 5, 1622 as an event that unfolds over time on a particular occasion in Paul’s Churchyard, the specific physical location for which it was composed.
+For now, the site hosts the first phase of this project, the Virtual Paul’s Cross Project, which has already been completed.
+This Project provides the experience of hearing John Donne’s sermon for Gunpowder Day, November 5th, 1622 in Paul’s Churchyard, the specific physical location for which it was composed.

 The Virtual Paul’s Cross Project has now been installed in the Teaching and Visualization Lab at NC State’s James B. Hunt Library.
 This Installation uses the Lab’s array of 10 projectors and 21 speakers to provide a 270 degree seamless wraparound image of Paul’s Churchyard, as well as immersive surround sound for the audio portion of the installation.